 Vet Centers

-Community-based combat-veteran and MST-survivor counseling, free, confidential, no enrollment required.
+Community-based combat-veteran and military-sexual-trauma counseling; free, confidential, and no enrollment required.
 Florida Vet Centers operate in Sarasota, Palm Beach, Miami, Orlando, Tampa, Pensacola, Jacksonville, Ft.
-Lauderdale, Fort Myers, Gainesville, Daytona Beach, Tallahassee, Lake Worth, Sunrise, Cape Coral, plus mobile units.
-National Vet Center Call Center: 1-877-WAR-VETS (927-8387), 24/7.
+Lauderdale, Fort Myers, Gainesville, Daytona Beach, Tallahassee, Lake Worth, Sunrise, and Cape Coral, plus mobile units.
+National Vet Center Call Center: 1-877-927-8387 (1-877-WAR-VETS), 24/7.

 State VSO Partner Organizations